1 killed, 1 injured in crash on Ben Franklin Parkway

 Police said the man died from his injuries.
 The woman was taken to the hospital with serious injuries.

-The crash has caused restrictions on the Parkway in both directions between 20th and Vine streets.
+The crash has shut down the inner drive of the Parkway between 20th and Vine streets.

 A cause of the crash is under investigation.

-Note: UPDATE: Fatal crash on the Ben Franklin Parkway.— Corey Davis (@CoreyDavis6abc) September 25, 2020